NASA-PDS/pds-view/registry/registry-service/README.txt

 commands:

 % mvn site
-% maven pdf
 % mvn package

-The project still relies on Maven 1 functionality to generate the PDF form of the documentation.
 The "env" property can be specified to set the registry service endpoint and the backend database.
 Execute as follows:

 % mvn package -Denv=local-derby